juaalta/sonarqube-prometheus-exporter/README.md

 To run the test, you must enter the docker folder and execute the following command: `docker-compose up -d` or` docker compose up -d`, depending on the docker-compose installation performed.

+To stop the test, you must enter the docker folder and execute the following command: `docker-compose down` or` docker compose down`, depending on the docker-compose installation performed.

 Access to the applications is as follows:

 * Sonarqube: http://localhost:9000/projects